LG Tone Free FN7: Meet the Cleanest True Wireless Headphones on The Market

 They have a good construction quality, are comfortable, light and resistant.
 They offer good sound quality and feature active noise cancellation technology.
 The best thing: the price is very fair for everything they offer.

 The battery is limited.
-The case gives you extra charges, but the better True Wireless have better batteries.
+The case gives you extra charges, but many other True Wireless have better batteries.
 Also, the active noise cancellation is not the best, solid, but not the best.

 LG Tone Free reviews